simon8800/DA-NOTES/javascript/notes.md

 }
 let myPromise = new Promise(executor);
 ```

+Remember to use the resolve or reject functions or the Promise will 5ever be pending.

+### HANDLING RESOLVED OR REJECTED PROMISE

 You can use the higher order function `.then()` which takes 0-2 callback functions.
 The first is a function to handle a resolved Promise and the second is a function to handle a rejected Promise.